What is a RAID Log?

 - The owner of a system needing to complete coding changes before another individual can perform an end-to-end testing

 - When real estate officers must approve building designs before construction projects commence

 People make lots of assumptions when undertaking a particular project.
-It happens during the initial stages of the project.
+It happens most frequently during the initial stages of the project.
 The one thing you shouldn’t forget to do is to document these assumptions formally.
 This way, if disputes arise later, the stakeholders involved can always refer to the fine print.